transformer-vq/transformer_vq/README.md

 ## FLOP/s estimation

-[FLOP/s](https://en.wikipedia.org/wiki/FLOPS) can be estimated in on scripts using Jax's [AOT compilation](https://jax.readthedocs.io/en/latest/aot.html) functionality to produce the FLOP count first.
+[FLOP/s](https://en.wikipedia.org/wiki/FLOPS) can be estimated in our scripts using Jax's [AOT compilation](https://jax.readthedocs.io/en/latest/aot.html) functionality to produce the FLOP count first.
 However, the estimate is not currently available on TPU, and on CPU Jax's calculation appears to be *incorrect*: the flop count is even less than product of the parameter count and the local batch size in tokens.

 As a result, we discourage users from estimating the flop count using ```--config.mode=flop_count``` until this issue is resolved.